sabof/es-lib/README.md

 * es-flip

 ```
-Creates a function with FUNC's arguments reversed.
+Create a function with FUNC's arguments reversed.
 ```

 * es-goto-previous-non-blank-line